 Once you’ve mastered knife skills, cooking beans and grains, baking bread, and making stock, you need to put it all together with organization and planning.
 But how do you take all those pieces and use them to actually put healthy meals on the table?

 While there isn’t one right method of meal planning, I’ve got some tips to share.
 I use the pantry method of meal planning.
 You can download my handy chart here.
 By planning based on cuisine rather than specific recipes, I can always get something on the table in a hurry, if I have the staple ingredients in my pantry.
+Remember that cooking from scratch usually takes between 20 and 40 minutes, the same length of time the average pre-packaged food item takes.

 6. Making condiments, snacks, and staples from scratch